• Menu

 detail of upside down broken clock

-Bioprecarity grows out of a research group supported by the Andrew W. Mellon Foundation and the Crossing Latinidades Humanities Research Initiative based at the University of Illinois, Chicago.
-Our book brings together 15 contributors and is under contract with Duke University Press.
+Forthcoming from Duke University Press in 2027, Bioprecarity grows out of a research group supported by the Andrew W. Mellon Foundation and the Crossing Latinidades Humanities Research Initiative based at the University of Illinois Chicago.

 Site Footer